Top Arts & Culture in Orlando for Adults

 Once the home to its famed, namesake sculptor, this museum and its lush grounds keep Polasek’s work alive for new generations to discover.
 Additionally, limited-edition reproductions of the artist’s creations are available for purchase.
 It’s in Winter Park, 20 minutes from downtown Orlando.

-This Winter Park museum has the world’s most comprehensive collection of Louis Comfort Tiffany’s works including famous art glass, leaded-glass lamps, windows, jewelry, pottery and even paintings.
+Located in Winter Park, The Charles Hosmer Morse Museum of American Art has the world’s most comprehensive collection of Louis Comfort Tiffany’s works including famous art glass, leaded-glass lamps, windows, jewelry, pottery and even paintings.
 It also houses Tiffany’s chapel interior from the 1893 World’s Columbian Exposition, aka the Chicago World's Fair, as well as works by other late 19th- and early 20th-century American artists.

-Located on the banks of Lake Formosa in Loch Haven Park, just a short distance from downtown Orlando, this museum primarily focuses on exhibiting the work of acclaimed, self-taught American artist Earl Cunningham.
-It also presents temporary exhibits, programs, educational initiatives and publications celebrating the work of other traditional and contemporary American artists.
+Located on the banks of Lake Formosa in Loch Haven Park, just a short distance from downtown Orlando, The Mennello Museum of American Art has a permanent collection of work by acclaimed, self-taught American artist Earl Cunningham.
+It also presents curated exhibits, programs, educational initiatives and publications celebrating the work of other traditional and contemporary American artists.

 Orlando Museum of Art

-Since 1924, this museum in Loch Haven Park has curated compelling collections and exhibits.
+Since 1924, Orlando Museum of Art in Loch Haven Park has compelling collections and exhibits, including focuses on American art, African art, art of the ancient Americas, contemporary art and more.
 Each year, it presents 10 to 12 onsite and 13 off-site exhibitions, in addition to enrichment programs, lectures, classes and outreach services.

-In downtown Orlando, this restored, historic, 5-story county courthouse was built in 1927 and now showcases the vast collection of the Historical Society of Central Florida, Inc. Inside, explore three floors of dynamic permanent exhibitions covering 12,000 years of Central Florida history, from the region’s fascinating transition from Indian settlement, to a small town surrounded by citrus groves and cattle ranches, to today's tourist-centric community.
+In downtown Orlando, this restored, historic, 5-story county courthouse was built in 1927 and now showcases the vast collection of the Historical Society of Central Florida, Inc. Inside, Orange County Regional History Center explore three floors of dynamic permanent exhibitions covering 12,000 years of Central Florida history, from the region’s fascinating transition from Indian settlement, to a small town surrounded by citrus groves and cattle ranches, to today's tourist-centric community.